ray-project/ray/doc/source/train/getting-started-pytorch-lightning.rst

 Next steps
 ----------

-After you have converted your PyTorch Lightningtraining script to use Ray Train:
+After you have converted your PyTorch Lightning training script to use Ray Train:

 * See :ref:`User Guides <train-user-guides>` to learn more about how to perform specific tasks.
 * Browse the :ref:`Examples <train-examples>` for end-to-end examples of how to use Ray Train.